p-ja/acme-fitness-store/lab-guide/Getting-started.md

 # Getting Started with Lab

 1. Once the environment is provisioned, a virtual machine (JumpVM) and lab guide will get loaded in your browser.
 Use this virtual machine throughout the workshop to perform the lab.
-You can see the number on the lab guide bottom area to switch on different exercises of the lab guide.
+You can see the number on the bottom of the lab guide to switch to different exercises of the lab guide.

    ![](Images/cloudlab-vm-guide.png "Lab Environment")

-1. To get the lab environment details, you can select the **Environment Details** tab.
-Additionally, the credentials will also be emailed to your email address provided at registration.
-You can also open the Lab Guide on a separate and full window by selecting the **Split Window** from the lower right corner.
+1. To get the lab environment details, select the **Environment Details** tab.
+The credentials will also be emailed to your registered email address.
+You can open the Lab Guide on a separate and full window by selecting the **Split Window** from the lower right corner.
 Also, you can start, stop and restart virtual machines from the **Virtual Machines** tab.

    ![](Images/splitwindow1.png "Lab Environment")